-In the worst scenario, volatile periods in the market can create wild swings that can make difficult to trade.
+In the worst scenario, volatile periods in the market can create wild swings that can make it difficult to trade.

 The most current example of such an event is the Indian elections.
 The month of an election has just started and we can see India Vix up by 10%- 15% every day.

-Usually when the market is trending the volatility is subtle and when the market is consolidating it is more of muted.
+Usually when the market is trending the volatility is subtle and when the market is consolidating it is more muted.